Julioccps/what-compiler/README.md

 ## Language Syntax

+The official file extension for the language is `.wtf` (WhaT File).

-What uses a character-based syntax for operations and memory management.
-The compiler ignores spaces and newlines.
+What uses a character-based syntax.
+The syntax is mostly free-form, as the compiler generally ignores spaces and newlines.

+The `x` character serves a dual purpose:
+1.  **Hexadecimal Prefix:** When followed by hex digits (e.g., `x0A`), it denotes a raw hexadecimal value.
+2.  **Whitespace Signifier:** When followed by a whitespace character (like a space, tab, or a literal newline), it makes that single whitespace character significant to the parser.
+This provides a more direct way to handle characters like newlines (which are stored as 0x0A) than writing them out as a two-character hex code.

 | Character | Meaning | Description |
 |-----------|---------|-------------|